NadeemWard/pytorch_simple_policy_gradients/README.md

 ### Inverted Pendulum v1

 Inverted Pendulum is a continuous action space.
+The environment is considered solved when the reward hits 1000.

 **REINFORCE with baseline**:
 ![REINFORCE InvertedPend](assets/Reinforce_InvertedPend.jpeg)